GregReddick/ComTestLibrary/ComTestLibrary1/README.md

 After a successful build of the project, this executes the MIDL compiler and compiles the type library.
 Then it registers the comhost file.
-The clean part unregisters the comhost file before cleaning. **For the registration to work, Visual Studio must be executed as an administrator, otherwise it will not have the privilege necessary to create the registry entries.**
+The clean part unregisters the comhost file before cleaning. **For the registration to work, Visual Studio itself must be executed as an administrator, otherwise it will not have the privilege necessary to create the registry entries.**

 # DLLRegisterServer and DLLUnregisterServer